glycodynamics/Tutorial-PyMOL/README.md

 ## 2.8.3 Secordry structure determination:
-Please note that pymols internal validation of secondary structure may not always be correct.
-If you have any such situation, you can set the secondry structure youfelf:
+Please note that pymol's internal validation of secondary structure may not always be correct.
+If you notice any such mistake, you can always set the secondary structure yourself in PyMOL:

 ```
 rein